What is PRP?

 Generally speaking, PRP injections are not painful; however, the discomfort level depends on the part of the body being treated.
 Injections into the joint are of minimal discomfort.
 There is sometimes a small amount of pain after the procedure; however this does not last more than a few days and can be minimized with over the counter Tylenol.
 It is critical to avoid anti-inflammatory medications such as Aleve, Motrin, Celebrex, Naprosyn, and Mobic.
 These drugs may impede the healing process.

 WHEN CAN I EXPECT TO FEEL BETTER?

-The benefit to PRP therapy is that unlike other treatments it has a sustained outcome and is categorized as a permanent fix.
+The benefit to PRP therapy is that unlike other treatments, it has a sustained outcome and is categorized as a permanent fix.
 The timeframe for experiencing results is dependent upon the area of injury and the extent of the injury.
-On average, most patients start to see signs of improvement in the form of reduced pain or increased function within four to six weeks.
+On average, most patients who visit our stem cell clinic in Charlotte start to see signs of improvement in the form of reduced pain or increased function within four to six weeks.
 Continuing a well-designed course of exercise therapy and avoidance of aggressive exercise / physical activity or overloading the injected tissues is advised in the weeks that follow the injections.
 This is done to allow the tissues to heal best.